Log Splitter Safety

 Be aware of logs that aren't splitting straight, and don't be afraid to stop and readjust before continuing.
 Always split with the grain, and expect the unexpected.

-Gnarly logs can end up splitting in very unusual ways, and a good sense of awareness can prevent these situations from becoming a problem.
+Gnarly logs can split in very unusual ways, and a good awareness can prevent these situations from becoming a problem.

 7. Never, Ever Operate Under the Influence